-Nabila's Journal
+Nabila's Journal and Legacy

 Nabila was an old soul who always had an inquisitive mind.
 This is reflected in her many articles and work, which were always interesting and thought-provoking.
 She was always keen to learn new things and share her knowledge with others.
 Nabila was a talented writer and had a knack for research.
 This made her work stand out from the rest.
 Her passion for writing and learning was evident in everything she did.